Dask on HPC - Starting Clusters, Monitoring, and Debugging#

 We should pause and consider some of these settings…

-• We use interface='ib0' to instruct Dask to use TCP over Infiniband (the high-speed network on Casper), instead of the slower ethernet network.
+to instruct Dask to use TCP over the high-speed ethernet instead of other, slower, ethernet devices.

 Using less workers per job will: